Self-Assessment Tax Return | File Your Tax

 Registering For Self Assessment

-Before you complete the first tax return, you have to register for Self Assessment Tax Return.
+Before completing the first tax return, you must register for the Self Assessment Tax Return.

-Once you have registered, HMRC will set up the right records for you that will ensure you pay the right amount of tax and National Insurance.
+Once you have registered, HMRC will set up the right records for you to ensure you pay the right amount of tax and National Insurance.

 When an individual identifies the reason for filing the Self Assessment Tax Return, they must inform this to HMRC.